Meta's newest AI model beats some peers. But its amped-up AI agents are confusing Facebook users

 Generative AI is advancing so quickly that the latest chatbots available today could be out of date tomorrow

-CAMBRIDGE, Mass. -- Generative AI is advancing so quickly that the latest chatbots available today could be out of date tomorrow.
+But as Zuckerberg's crew of amped-up Meta AI agents started venturing into social media this week to engage with real people, their bizarre exchanges exposed the ongoing limitations of even the best generative AI technology.

+One joined a Facebook moms’ group to talk about its gifted child.
+Another tried to give away nonexistent items to confused members of a Buy Nothing forum.

-Google, Meta Platforms and OpenAI, along with startups such as Anthropic, Cohere and France’s Mistral, have been churning out new AI language models and hoping to persuade customers they've got the smartest, handiest or most efficient chatbots.
+Meta, along with leading AI developers Google and OpenAI, and startups such as Anthropic, Cohere and France’s Mistral, have been churning out new AI language models and hoping to persuade customers they've got the smartest, handiest or most efficient chatbots.

-Meta is the latest to up its game, unveiling new models Thursday that will be among the most visible: they're already getting baked into Facebook, Instagram and WhatsApp.
-But in a sign of the technology's ongoing limitations, Meta's amped-up AI agents have been spotted this week confusing Facebook users by posing as people with made-up life experiences.
+While Meta is saving the most powerful of its AI models, called Llama 3, for later, on Thursday it publicly released two smaller versions of the same Llama 3 system and said it's now baked into the Meta AI assistant feature in Facebook, Instagram and WhatsApp.

 “The vast majority of consumers don’t candidly know or care too much about the underlying base model, but the way they will experience it is just as a much more useful, fun and versatile AI assistant,” said Nick Clegg, Meta's president of global affairs, in an interview.

+He added that Meta’s AI agent is loosening up a bit.
+Some people found the earlier Llama 2 model — released less than a year ago — to be “a little stiff and sanctimonious sometimes in not responding to what were often perfectly innocuous or innocent prompts and questions,” he said.

-Some Facebook users are already experiencing Meta's AI agents in unusual ways.
-Earlier this week, a chatbot with the official Meta AI label inserted itself into a conversation in a private Facebook group for Manhattan moms, claiming that it, too, had a child in the New York City school district.
-Confronted by human members of the group, it later apologized before the comments disappeared, according to a series of screenshots shown to The Associated Press.
+But in letting down their guard, Meta's AI agents also were spotted this week posing as humans with made-up real world experiences.
+A chatbot with the official Meta AI label inserted itself into a conversation in a private Facebook group for Manhattan moms, claiming that it, too, had a child in the New York City school district.
+Confronted by group members, it later apologized before the comments disappeared, according to a series of screenshots shown to The Associated Press.

 “Apologies for the mistake!
 I'm just a large language model, I don't have experiences or children,” the chatbot told the moms' group.

-In another example shown to the AP on Thursday, the agent confused members of a “Buy Nothing” forum for swapping unwanted items near Boston.
+In another example shown to the AP on Thursday, the agent confused members of a forum for swapping unwanted items near Boston.
 The agent offered a “gently used” digital camera and an “almost new-portable air conditioning unit that I never ended up using.”
-A member of the Facebook group tried to engage it before realizing no such items existed.

 Meta said in a written statement Thursday that “this is new technology and it may not always return the response we intend, which is the same for all generative AI systems.”
 The company said it is constantly working to improve the features and trying to make users aware of the limitations.

-Clegg did say that Meta's AI agent is loosening up a bit.
-Some people found the earlier Llama 2 model — released less than a year ago — to be “a little stiff and sanctimonious sometimes in not responding to what were often perfectly innocuous or innocent prompts and questions,” he said.

-In the year after ChatGPT sparked a generative AI frenzy, the tech industry and academia introduced some 149 large AI systems trained on massive datasets, more than double the year before, according to a Stanford University survey.
+In the year after ChatGPT sparked a frenzy for AI technology that generates human-like writing, images, code and sound, the tech industry and academia introduced some 149 large AI systems trained on massive datasets, more than double the year before, according to a Stanford University survey.

 They may eventually hit a limit — at least when it comes to data, said Nestor Maslej, a research manager for Stanford's Institute for Human-Centered Artificial Intelligence.